abhi-bit/url-shortner/README.md

 ## Blob Structure

-Below is the blob structure inside Couchbase Server
+Below is the blob structure inside Couchbase Server.

 ```
 {